DataCollectingTami/CEEZER-Challenge/README.md

 # Technical Challenge for QA: E2E Testing with Cypress

 This repository contains my solution to the QA technical challenge with CEEZER.
 The challenge is to write and execute e2e tests for the signup flow in Ceezer's staging environment.
+In addition to the code, I also uploaded a very simple PDF bug report &rarr; CEEZER Challenge - Bugs.pdf

 ## Getting Started
 ### Tech Stack